maurges/every-rust-gui-library/notes.md

 by hand.
 Cool.
 This looks kind of similar to qml I guess?
 Reactive engine plus properties.

+Describes some built-in widgets that are treated differently: when you set a special property on your widget, a built-in is automatically created as a parent and this property is transferred to it.
+Seems like a weird choice, and a demonstration with margins of all things is unconvincing.
+I thought everyone agreed with Tonsky that margins are a stupid concept.

+Describes lenses for state, here built upon rust references.
+No prisms or traversals for now, so no lists yet.
+"You have mastered all the syntax and basic concepts needed to develop a Ribir application" - no I haven't, tell me about lists!

+Shit, the next chapter is a todo app with a design similar to mine, with replacing widgets with one another.
+Should have chosen something else.

+Alrighty, if it says I know everything, then so be it.
+I only very briefly looked at the chapter, and found that they just take the whole list and use it as a property.
+To create a list of widgets, you map from the property to widgets.
+Very react-style, not bad.
+Time to stop here and try to draw the rest of the fucking owl.

 # About accessiblity

 I have a good friend of mine telling me that accessibility in modern web is